 It’s important to note that while bloat often leads to GDV in dogs, as much as 85% of the time in some breeds, such as Great Danes (Neill 2015), GDV does not always arise from bloat.
-58% of these pet owners who witnessed GDV in their dogs did not see any bloating whatsoever.
+58% of these pet owners who witnessed GDV in their dogs did not see any bloating whatsoever

-Symptoms of Gut Torsion in Dogs
+Symptoms of bloat in dogs

 - the dog may be standing motionless, reluctant to sit down or he may be having trouble getting comfortable